KaWingLee9/KaWingLee9/README.md

 + 2013-2016, Guangzhou No.4 Middle School, Guangzhou, China

 #### Research Areas and Interests
-+ Applying single-cell and sptial-omics for cancer biology
++ Applying single-cell and spatial-omics for cancer biology
 + Data mining using large-cohort and multi-omics data
-+ Tumor evolution during tumorigeniesis and metastasis
++ Tumor evolution during tumorigenesis and metastasis

 #### Selected Publications
 (co-first author#, corresponding author*; full publication list could be found in my biography)